junglok/tem-docs/docs/apps/cryosparc.md

 ## Getting a CryoSPARC instance

-CryoSPARC is a backend and frontend software system that provides data processing and image analysis capabilities for single particle cryo-EM, along with a browser based user interface and command line tools.
-CryoSPARC is composed of three major components : cryosparc_master, cryospace_database and cryosparc_worker.
+CryoSPARC is a backend and frontend software system providing data processing and image analysis for single-particle cryo-EM, along with a browser-based user interface and command-line tools.
+It's composed of three major components: cryosparc_master, cryosparc_database, and cryosparc_worker.

 * **cryosparc_master**
-> Master processes (webapps, command_core, databases, etc.) run together on one node (for our case, tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr login node).
-These processes host HTML5 based web applications, spawn or submit jobs to a cluster scheduler (for example, to PBS-based batch system)
+> Master processes (webapps, command_core, databases, etc.) run together on one node (in our case, the tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr login node).
+These processes host HTML5-based web applications and spawn or submit jobs to a cluster scheduler (e.g., our PBS-based batch system).

 * **cryosparc_worker**
-> Worker process can be spawned on any available worker nodes, and do data processing and image analysis tasks which are pre-defined within CryoSPARC software packages.
+> Worker processes can be spawned on any available worker node to perform the data processing and image analysis tasks pre-defined within CryoSPARC.

 * **cryosparc_database**
-> CryoSPARC database is built on top of mongoDB, managing the metadata of users workflows, projects, jobs, backend clusters or workers as well as users.
+> The CryoSPARC database is built on MongoDB, managing metadata for users' workflows, projects, jobs, backend clusters/workers, and users.

 ### 1. (Admin) Install and setup a CryoSPARC instance

-On behalf of users, GSDC administrator can execute ansible configuration automation code-snippets to install and setup a CryoSPARC instance, using a given valid license key.
+On your behalf, the GSDC administrator can run Ansible configuration automation scripts to install and set up a CryoSPARC instance, using a given valid license key.
-Master, worker and database sub-packages will be installed during configuration automation, which are located in __/tem/scratch/GroupDir/.cryosparc__ after finishing setup.
+The master, worker, and database sub-packages are installed during this automation and end up in __/tem/scratch/GroupDir/.cryosparc__ once setup finishes.
-A setup procedure includes registering both cluster(lane or worker nodes) instance and webapp's admin/normal users account.
-The whole setup will take about 10 minutes.
+Setup includes registering both the cluster (lane/worker nodes) instance and the webapp's admin/normal user accounts.
+The whole process takes about 10 minutes.

-After finishing installation, __/tem/scratch/GroupDir/.cryosparc__ has following directories/files structure: (On the node tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr where the CryoSPARC instance's running)
+After installation, __/tem/scratch/GroupDir/.cryosparc__ has the following directory/file structure (on the node—tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr—where the CryoSPARC instance runs):

 ``` bash
 $> cd /tem/scratch/<GroupDir>/.cryosparc